natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ## bluetooth

-Bluetooth installation is another pain the ass.
+Bluetooth installation is another pain in the ass.

 TODO: these notes are still incomplete.
 Bluetooth does work but only intermittently.
 Make it stable.